Write your First mesibo Enabled ApplicationEstimated reading time: 4 minutes

 status=1which indicates that your app is successfully connected to mesibo real-time server and ready to send and receive real-time messages.

 - Since we do not have any other users right now, we will use mesibo console to send a test message.
-In later section, we will learn how to send messages from the app itself.
+In a later section, we will learn how to send messages from the app itself.

 - Go to Console ->Application->Users.
 You should see the user you have created.